undergroundwires/privacy.sexy/.github/ISSUE_TEMPLATE/2-bug-report-generic.md

 <!--
 If applicable, mention how you were using privacy.sexy when the bug was encountered:
    - Web (on Desktop or mobile?)
    - Or desktop (Windows, macOS or Linux?)
 -->

 ### Additional context

 <!--
-Add any other context about the problem here.
+If applicable, add any other context about the problem here.
 -->